sb2356-iiitr/CodeSnaps-Blog/README.md

-# CodeSnaps-Blog
+# Flask-Blog
-A bog made with the help of Flask and Bootstrap
+A simple blog made in Flask